CEDS-Collaborative-Exchange/Education-to-Workforce-Indicator-Framework/README.md

 ## Setup Guide
 To set up the E-W Indicator Framework on your local environment, follow the Setup Guide (need to insert link).
 ## Assistance
-For assistance with the E-W Indicator Framework, please refer to the documentation or contact our support team using the information provided below.
+For assistance with the E-W Indicator Framework, please refer to the documentation or contact our support team using the email: ewframework@aemcorp.com.
 ## Navigation
 Explore the key indicators linked to each essential question by navigating to the relevant folders:
 <ul>